Help eradicate River Blindness for good

 One Simple Treatment can Break the Cycle

-For millions of people at risk, the answer is a single pill.
+For millions of people at risk, the answer is a single dose of medication.

 One annual dose kills the larvae before they can cause blindness.